thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-customer-treeview.md

 the first character in their name.
 So the basic structure of the Treeview is: `Selling Company -> Customer Group -> Customer Name`.

-When a Customer is selected in the [Kendo Treeview](http://demos.kendoui.com/web/treeview/index.html) the Order's grid is updated to display only the Order's for the selected Customer.
+When a Customer is selected in the [Kendo Treeview](http://demos.kendoui.com/web/treeview/index.html) the Order's grid is updated to display only the Orders for the selected Customer.
 If you would like to learn how the Order's grid is updated depending on the selected
 Customer, please read [Filtering Order's Server-Side](kendo-saleshub-filtering-orders-server-side).

 The Customer Treeview is located in **Views/Home/Index.cshtml**